-The percentage of cases with missing income data are provided in Table 6:2.
+The percentage of cases with missing income data are provided in Table 6.2.
 For most income variables, the percentage of missing income falls each wave for the first eight waves.
 Part of the reason for this decline may be because respondents are becoming more comfortable with the survey.
 We also observe an increase in the proportion of missingness in wave 9 with the introduction of CAPI, perhaps because it is harder to skip back to earlier questions when the information becomes known (for example, when the respondent later asks their partner).
-From wave 10 onwards the proportion of missingness decreases.
 For respondents, the variables with the highest percentage of missing cases (of those with income from the given source) are business income, interest income and investments.

-Table 6:3 shows how much of the mean income was imputed for each wave.
-For example, in wave 8, 5.0 per cent of total financial year income was imputed in the responding person file, compared to 7.9 per cent in wave 1.
-Including the imputed income totals for non-respondents within responding households (but excluding children), the percentage of total financial year income imputed for enumerated persons was 14.2 per cent in wave 8, compared to 16.4 per cent in wave 1.
+Table 6.3 shows how much of the mean income was imputed for each wave.
+For example, in wave 8, 5.0 per cent of total financial year income was imputed in the responding person file, compared to 8.3 per cent in wave 1.
+Including the imputed income totals for non-respondents within responding households (but excluding children), the percentage of total financial year income imputed for enur compared to 16.9 per cent in wave 1. merated persons wa as 13.6 per cent in wave 8, HILDA User Manual - Release 21 121 Last modified: 5/12/2022

-Table 6:2: Proportion of cases with missing income data, waves 1 - 20 (per cent)
+Table 6.2: Proportion of cases with missing income data, waves 1 - 21 (per cent)